JaneeshaJ2001/Data-Analysis-and-ML-with-MATLAB/README.md

 # Data-Analysis-and-ML-with-MATLAB

-This repository contains two tasks:
+This repository contains two tasks.
+The first task involves signal labeling for blue whale sound detection using MATLAB.
+The second task involves building a predictive model to analyze socio-demographic influences on student grades.

 ## Task 1